haebel7/gencg_h2201/day07.md

 ## Pixels

+### DISCLAIMER
+The usage of the webcam in the following demos was only tested in Google Chrome.
+Other browsers have shown to display certain elements at a wrong position or not at all.
+It is recommended to use the Chrome browser for this page.
+Otherwise, screenshots of the results are also provided.
+Please also make sure that there isn't any other website using the webcam at the same time as this one.

 ### The Idea
 For this theme, I wanted to do something with the webcam footage.
 Staying with the theme of pixels, I started out with the example that pixelates the webcam, provided here: https://codepen.io/gu-ma/pen/LggyKa
 Afterwards, I thought about how I could put more focus on the individual pixels and how to make them more interesting.
 This resulted in this first sketch, where every pixel consists of a small camera feed: